-- 61. Finding: The findings in this exhibit demonstrate how the NCCUP amendments to the zoning code are consistent with the 2035 Comprehensive Plan, the Urban Growth Management Functional Plan, and the Statewide Planning Goals. - 62.
-Finding: This criterion requires the NCCUP amendments show consistency on balance.
-The City Council has applied all applicable policies and the findings in this exhibit demonstrate how the NCCUP amendments to the zoning code are consistent with the 2035 Comprehensive Plan, the Urban Growth Management Functional Plan, and the Statewide Planning Goals.
+- B. Amendments to the goals and policies of the Comprehensive Plan.
+Text amendments to the goals and policies of the Comprehensive Plan must be found to be consistent with the Comprehensive Plan, the Urban Growth Management Functional Plan, and with the Statewide Planning Goals. - 211.
+Finding: The City Council interprets this criterion requires the 82nd Avenue Study map amendments to show consistency on balance.
+The City Council has applied all applicable policies and the findings in this exhibit to demonstrate how the 82nd Avenue Study map amendments to the 2035 Comprehensive Plan are consistent with the 2035 Comprehensive Plan, the Urban Growth Management Functional Plan, and the Statewide Planning Goals.